t-d-k/LibreCrypt/docs/getting_started.md

 * * *
 <A NAME="level_3_heading_5">
-### Dismounting volumes
+### Closeing containers
 </A>

 Once you have finished using your secured drive, it should be "locked".
 This will remove the virtual drive, and wipe any sensitive information LibreCrypt has stored in the computers memory.

-Select which boxes shown in the main LibreCrypt window you wish to 'lock' and click the 'lock' toolbar button; or use the context menu shown by right-clicking on one of the boxes shown.
+Select which containers shown in the main LibreCrypt window you wish to 'lock' and click the 'lock' toolbar button; or use the context menu shown by right-clicking on one of the containers shown.

 <TABLE WIDTH="100%">
   <TR>